FunhouseAtelier/remix-v2-examples/README.md

 - After the step-by-step instructions in the `README.md` files, include some notes of information that is good to know about the techniques and a description of the expected behavior of the basic demonstrations.
 For a more thorough explanation of the techniques and their options, there will be references to [the official Remix Docs](https://remix.run/docs/en/main).

-- Note that each example project folder has its own `package.json` file and NPM dependencies, but all `node_modules` folders are ignored by git, so to make the example code functional and remove any TypeScript warnings about unknown imports you must first open a terminal in the example project root folder and run the command `npm i` to install all NPM package dependencies.
+- Each example project folder has its own `package.json` file and NPM dependencies, but all `node_modules` folders are ignored by git, so to make the example code functional and remove any TypeScript warnings about unknown imports you must first open a terminal in the example project root folder and run the command `npm i` to install all NPM package dependencies.

 ## Outline